tjmonsi/ffc-pwdo/data/sessions/grid-is-the-new-black.md

-Expectation/Outline
-- Provide an outline for the Masterclass
+Outline
 - Introduction to web layouts
 - CSS grid
 - Flexbox
 - Additional properties for layout, like transforms, writing-mode etc.
 - Feature queries and fallbacks

-- Who should attend this Masterclass?
+Who should attend this Masterclass?
 - Designers and developers who already have a good working knowledge of HTML and CSS.

 Requirement
 - Skills of the attendees and tools required